McGarvs/cs124/docs/design.md

 # CS124 Lab3 Design Document

 ## Design Decisions
-Our Lab 3 Design Document can be found [here](https://github.com/McGarvs/cs124/blob/lab2/docs/design.md).
+Our previous Lab 2 Design Document can be found [here](https://github.com/McGarvs/cs124/blob/lab2/docs/design.md).
 To recap, our final design from Lab 2 can be compared to the final design of Lab 3 in the table below:

 Lab 2 Design                   | Lab 3 Design